1977 NBA All-Star Game

-The 1977 NBA All-Star Game was played on February 13, 1977, at MECCA Arena in Milwaukee, home of the Milwaukee Bucks.
+The 1977 NBA All-Star Game was an exhibition basketball game played on February 13, 1977, at MECCA Arena in Milwaukee, home of the Milwaukee Bucks.
 This was the 27th edition of the NBA All-Star Game, and the first to be played after the ABA-NBA merger.
 It was the first time the NBA All-Star Game was played on a Sunday afternoon after the previous 26 games had been played in the evening.
+It was the first and only NBA All-Star Game to be held in Milwaukee to date.

 The Western Conference defeated the Eastern Conference, 125–124.
-Julius Erving, in his first NBA All-Star Game, was awarded the Most Valuable Player trophy by league commissioner Larry O'Brien, becoming only the second player to win the award despite losing.
+Julius Erving, in his first All-Star appearance, was awarded the Most Valuable Player trophy by league commissioner Larry O'Brien, becoming only the second player to win the award despite losing.
+He recorded game highs of 30 points (tied with Bob McAdoo) and 12 rebounds for the East.

 All-Star Game

 Coaches

 Larry Brown and Gene Shue were selected as the West and East head coach, respectively.

-The Eastern Conference team was coached by Gene Shue, head coach of the Philadelphia 76ers who had a 33–20 record on February 13.
-This was Shue's second time coaching in an all-star game.
-The Western Conference team was coached by future hall-of-famer Larry Brown, head coach of the Denver Nuggets who had a 34–19 record on February 13.
-This was Brown's first time coaching in an all-star game.
+The Eastern Conference team was coached by Gene Shue, head coach of the conference leader Philadelphia 76ers.
+This was Shue's second time coaching in an All-Star Game.
+The Western Conference team was coached by future Hall of Famer Larry Brown of the Denver Nuggets, who secured the position by leading the West entering February.
+Although the Los Angeles Lakers later overtook Denver for the top spot as the game approached, the shift came too late to affect Brown's selection.
+This was Brown's first time coaching in an All-Star Game.